ghc-proposals/ghc-proposals/proposals/0000-unify-type-level-literals.rst

 ::

-    "foo" :: String
+    "foo" :: k1 -- Where 'k1' can be Symbol or String, if OverloadedStrings is enabled.
+Defaults to Symbol otherwise.
     'f' :: Char
     -123 :: Integer
-    123 :: k -- Where 'k' can be either Integer or Rational 3.14 :: Rational
+    123 :: k2 -- Where 'k2' can be Natural, Integer or Rational
+    3.14 :: Rational

 While the ``Rational`` literals are the most dubious, they require very minimal changes (since ``Ratio Integer`` will now work correctly "for free") and are needed to satisfy the original impetus for this change.